Christian Kinkela

-Christian Fuanda Kinkela (born 25 May 1982) is a Congolese professional footballer who plays as a right winger for Jura Dolois in the Championnat National 3.
+Christian Fuanda Kinkela (born 25 May 1982) is a Congolese professional footballer who plays as a right winger.
 He made 25 appearances for the Congo DR national team scoring one goal.

 Club career

 Kinkela signed a two-year deal for AC Ajaccio from Ligue 1 side US Boulogne on 17 July 2009.

 International career

 Kinkela made his Congo DR national team debut in 2004.
 He was a member of the Congo squad at the 2006 African Nations Cup which progressed to the quarter finals, where it was eliminated by Egypt, which eventually won the tournament.